Dalestorth Primary and Nursery School Curriculum Statement

 - Challenges in lessons are set using the principles of Bloom’s Taxonomy and children are encouraged to choose their own starting points and aim for the highest level challenge that they can.
 This focus on challenging questioning has a progressive scale, which increases from EYFS to Year 6.

-- Our Dalestorth Values are based around our 3Rs (see above).
-These are embedded across our curriculum and alongside assemblies, theme weeks, enrichment opportunities and our PSHE sessions provide the children a rich framework which informs them about key values, attitudes and behaviour vital for them in a modern society.
+- Our 5 Busy Bee values are are embedded across our curriculum and alongside assemblies, theme weeks, enrichment opportunities and our PSHE sessions provide the children a rich framework which informs them about key values, attitudes and behaviour vital for them in a modern society.

 - Our children are provided with many opportunities to engage in purposeful and relevant experiences in and out of school.
 These include trips to local museums, working in the school orchard, workshop days linked to the RE syllabus and residential trips.
 We believe that outdoor learning is fundamental to the health and well-being of our pupils.

 - We encourage parental involvement through parent workshops, class webpages, newsletters, class leaflets and home-school learning diaries, this provides an opportunity to encourage the parent’s understanding of our curriculum.